gdemeester3112/Lab_Report5/LabReport5.md

 > I took away the `for` loops that modified incorrectly my list1
 > I used the `addAll` method to add all of list1 elements first and then list2 elements second so they are in order
+> Fixed my `addAll` method so it doesnt add the same list twice

 ## Part 2